Detailed Action

 Truong teaches:

-obtain, during processing of the due to use of an intermediate neural network that generates is available for processing; and ([Truong, Fig. 7; col 17, line 4 – col 18, line 25] Block 704 and 706 discloses applying a classifier neural network (intermediate neural network) to determine the data type of the unstructured data to select a corresponding neural network, and block 706 and 708 discloses selecting a neural network (the first neural network and second neural network) and inputting the data to the selected neural network.
+obtain, during processing of the sensor-originated data, an indication that the depth data, generated by processing the RGB image data using the intermediate neural network, is available for processing; and ([Truong, Fig. 7; col 17, line 4 – col 18, line 25] Block 704 and 706 discloses applying a classifier neural network (intermediate neural network) to determine the data type of the unstructured data to select a corresponding neural network, and block 706 and 708 discloses selecting a neural network (the first neural network and second neural network) and inputting the data to the selected neural network.
 The output of the classifier (type) is the indication of the data type is available for processing.
 [Truong, col 19, line 3-5] discloses that the classifier may be a character-level convolutional neural network)

-based on the indication, switching subsequent processing of from using the first neural network to using the second neural network. ([Truong, Fig. 7; col 17, line 4 – col 18, line 25] Block 704 and 706 discloses applying a classifier neural network (intermediate neural network) to identify a type of the unstructured data to select a corresponding neural network, and block 706 and 708 discloses selecting a neural network (the first neural network and second neural network) and inputting the data to the selected neural network.
+based on the indication, switching subsequent processing of [Truong, Fig. 7; col 17, line 4 – col 18, line 25] Block 704 and 706 discloses applying a classifier neural network (intermediate neural network) to identify a type of the unstructured data to select a corresponding neural network, and block 706 and 708 discloses selecting a neural network (the first neural network and second neural network) and inputting the data to the selected neural network.
 [Truong, col 19, line 3-5] discloses that the classifier may be a character-level convolutional neural network)

 Before the effective filing date of the invention to a person of ordinary skill in the art, it would have been obvious, having the teachings of Tseng, Yang and Truong to use the method of selecting a neural network from a set of neural networks based on availability of a specific data type of Truong to implement the machine learning system of Tseng.
 The suggestion and/or motivation to do so is to improve the accuracy and efficiency of the machine learning method by selecting an appropriately trained neural network among a set of neural networks ([Truong, col 7, line 20-29] and [Truong, col 1, line 60-64]).